MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Debug Console Gizmo

 **Description**: Allows creators to monitor the console for messages in Play and Publish [visitation modes](#visitation-modes-edit-preview-and-publish).
+Debug consoles are never visible to non-collaborators on the world.

 | Property | Type | Description
 |---|---|---|